larsrh/website/_articles/srilanka/coast.md

 _Isso Vade_, a snack containing fried prawns.
 Much to the chagrin of the countless corvids in the park, she ate everything.

-After watching another sunset over the ocean, we spent the remainder of the day in the mall, getting a foot rub, browsing the book store, getting a beer, and enjoying life.
+After watching another sunset over the ocean, we spent the remainder of the day in the mall, getting a foot rub, browsing the book store, getting a beer, and further enjoying life.

 <div class="gallery">
   {% include article_picture.html src="IMG_3421" text="Scouts in the park" %}